Table of Contents

 8. Rotary Drum Bioreactor

-- the gas flow rates remain the same between the inlet and the outlet of the bioreactor;
+- In terms of the gas phase within the bioreactor, it is assumed that the dry gas volume remains constant in the headspace.
+Additionally, the gas flow rates are assumed to remain the same between the inlet and the outlet of the bioreactor.

-- the solid particles and gas phase are in equilibrium (moisture and thermal) and the diffusion from the axe is negligible.
+- It is also assumed that the solid particles and gas phase within the bioreactor are in equilibrium in terms of moisture and temperature.
+Furthermore, the diffusion from the axis of the drum is considered to be negligible.

 Advantages of Rotary Drum Reactor